sch/sch.github.io/js/jobs/contracting.markdown

 Mifflin Harcourt prototype alternative textbook interactions and assessment software.

-Currently with Reaktor, I've worked to build internal tools for Adidas to make supply chain and garment embellishment information more visible.
+With [Standard Library](https://standard-library.com) and [IN-FO CO](http://in-fo.co), I built the exhibition site for the [2018 US Architectural Pavilion](http://dimensionsofcitizenship.org) at the Venice Biennale.

-With [Standard Library](https://standard-library.com) and [IN-FO CO](http://in-fo.co), I am working to build the exhibition site for the [2018 US Architectural Pavilion](http://dimensionsofcitizenship.org) at the Venice Biennale.
+Currently I'm working with Adidas to build internal tools to make supply chain and garment embellishment information more visible.

 This work has touched many different technologies, including Kubernetes, React, GraphQL, Typescript, Swagger, gRPC, Postgres, Ruby, Elixir, and Elm.